 Simply put, Auto Start will cause a Milestone, Sub-Milestone or Task to be “Started” after certain conditions are met, depending on the Auto Start setting selected for the Project and the type of Dependencies that exist between Milestones, Sub-Milestones and Tasks.

 Off: Auto Start will not be applied.

 Automatically Start when dependencies are satisfied: Milestones and Tasks will automatically be progressed the next day into a ‘Started’ or ‘Active’ status if their upstream Dependencies are satisfied.

-Automatically start when dependencies are satisfied and planned start date is reached: Milestones and Tasks will automatically be progressed into ‘Active’ or ‘Started’ statuses on their Planned Start Dates the next day, into a ‘Started’ status as long as their Planned Start Dates have been reached and if their upstream Dependencies in the Project Plan have been are satisfied.
+Automatically start when dependencies are satisfied and planned start date is reached: Milestones and Tasks will automatically be progressed into ‘Active’ or ‘Started’ statuses the next day, as long as their Planned Start Dates have been reached and their upstream Dependencies in the Project Plan have been satisfied.

 NOTE: Auto Start can not be turned off for Fixed Schedule Projects.
 In this type of Project Schedule, the Auto Start is set to ‘Automatically start when dependencies are satisfied and planned start date is reached.’